htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`MAX_CONCURRENT_DOWNLOADS`
-    This specifies the maximum number of simultaneous transfers of output files from execute machines to the submit machine.
+    This specifies the maximum number of simultaneous transfers of output files from execute machines to the access point.
 The limit applies to all jobs submitted from the same *condor_schedd*.
 The default is 100.
 A setting of 0 means unlimited transfers.
 This limit currently does not apply to grid universe jobs,